jrhenderson1988/blixt-php/README.md

 The total number of terms that appear in a field, including duplicates, is stored.

-### Field Term (Token?
-Instance?
-Unique Occurrence?)
+### Presence

-A field-term, represents the existence of a term in a field.
+A presence, represents the existence of a term in a field.
 A reference to both the field and the term is stored.
-There can be no duplicate field-term records.
+There can be no duplicate presence records.
 Multiple instances of a term appearing in a field is handled by the occurrence table.

-An field-term record also stores the number of times (frequency) the referenced term appears in the referenced field.
+An presence record also stores the number of times (frequency) the referenced term appears in the referenced field.

 ### Occurrence